RAK4600 Breakout Board Quick Start Guide

 To interface with the RAK4600 Breakout Board with your Windows PC, it is recommended to download and install the RAK Serial Port Tool.

-Before powering the RAK4600 Breakout Module, make sure you have installed the included LoRa and BLE antennas.
-Not doing so might damage the board.
+Before powering the RAK4600 Breakout Module, ensure that the included LoRa and BLE antennas are installed.
+Failure to do so may damage the board.

-Use Figure 1 as a reference to connect the antennas.
+Refer to Figure 1 to connect the antennas.

-Use Figure 2 and Figure 3 as a reference to identify the antennas.
+Refer to Figure 2 and Figure 3 to identify the antennas.

 USB to UART

-- Connect your USB to a UART adapter to the pin header on the RAK4600 Breakout Board via a set of 4 Dupont lines.
-Use Figure 4 as a reference on wiring the device properly.
+- Connect the USB-to-UART adapter to the pin header on the RAK4600 Breakout Board using a set of four Dupont lines.
+Refer to Figure 4 for proper wiring.

-- Open the RAK Serial Port Tool.
-Select the COM Port number (the one you noted in the previous step) and set the baud rate to 115200.
-Click “OPEN” and you should be connected to the board and be able to send commands.
+- Open the RAK Serial Port Tool, select the COM port number noted in the previous step, and set the baud rate to 115200.
+Click OPEN to connect to the board and begin sending commands.

 BLE Interface